dotnet/AspNetCore.Docs/aspnet/web-forms/overview/presenting-and-managing-data/model-binding/retrieving-data.md

    * The `ItemType` property is set to the `Student` class created earlier.
 This setting allows you to reference class properties in the markup.
 For example, the `Student` class has a collection named `Enrollments`.
 You can use `Item.Enrollments` to retrieve that collection and then use [LINQ syntax](https://docs.microsoft.com/dotnet/csharp/programming-guide/concepts/linq/query-syntax-and-method-syntax-in-linq) to retrieve each student's enrolled credits sum.

-2. Save Students.aspx
+2. Save Students.aspx.

-## Add retrieving data code
+## Add code to retrieve data

    In the Students.aspx code-behind file, add the method specified for the `SelectMethod` value.

+   1. Open Students.aspx.cs.

-   1. Open Students.aspx.cs, and add `using` statements for the `ContosoUniversityModelBinding.
+   2. Add `using` statements for the `ContosoUniversityModelBinding.
 Models` and `System.Data.Entity` namespaces.

       [!code-csharp[Main](retrieving-data/samples/sample7.cs)]

-   2. Add the method you specified for `SelectMethod`:
+   3. Add the method you specified for `SelectMethod`:

       [!code-csharp[Main](retrieving-data/samples/sample8.cs)]